Pretext

-A pretext (adj.: pretextual) is an excuse to do something or say something that is not accurate.
+A pretext (adj.: pretextual) is a false reason for an action given to conceal the true motivation.
+A person may give a pretext because if others understood the true reason for that person's actions, they would disapprove or take punitive action.
 Pretexts may be based on a half-truth or developed in the context of a misleading fabrication.
-Pretexts have been used to conceal the true purpose or rationale behind actions and words.
-They are often heard in political speeches.

 In US law, a pretext usually describes false reasons that hide the true intentions or motivations for a legal action.
 If a party can establish a prima facie case for the proffered evidence, the opposing party must prove that these reasons were "pretextual" or false.
 This can be accomplished by directly demonstrating that the motivations behind the presentation of evidence is false, or indirectly by evidence that the motivations are not "credible".
 In Griffith v.
 Schnitzer, an employment discrimination case, a jury award was reversed by a Court of Appeals because the evidence was not sufficient that the defendant's reasons were "pretextual".
 That is, the defendant's evidence was either undisputed, or the plaintiff's was "irrelevant subjective assessments and opinions".

 A "pretextual" arrest by law enforcement officers is one carried out for illegal purposes such as to conduct an unjustified search and seizure.